V-Sekai/V-Sekai.blender-game-tools/addons/mixer/broadcaster/README.md

 # How to run the mixer server?

-Go one above this mixer folder.
+Go one above this mixer folder. `cd ../../`

 Execute `python.exe -m mixer.broadcaster.apps.server`.